bazelbuild/rules_swift/swift/runfiles/README.md

   variables.
 If not present, the function looks for the manifest and directory near `CommandLine.arguments.first` (e.g. `argv[0]` the path of the main program).

-If you want to start subprocesses, and the subprocess can't automatically find the correct runfiles directory, you can explicitly set the right environment variables for them:
+If you want to start subprocesses, the runfiles library helps you set the required environment variables for them to find their runfiles:

 ```swift
 import BazelRunfiles